Soham murders: Sightings

 One person who claimed to have spoken with the girls immediately before their disappearance was 28-year-old Huntley, who informed investigators on 5 August he had had a brief conversation with both girls on his doorstep the previous afternoon.
-According to Huntley, Wells and Chapman—both "happy as Larry"—had briefly enquired as to whether his partner, Carr, had been successful in a recent application for a full-time teaching assistant position at their school.
+According to Huntley, Wells and Chapman – both "happy as Larry" – had briefly enquired as to whether his partner, Carr, had been successful in a recent application for a full-time teaching assistant position at their school.
 When he had replied Carr had not got the job, one of the girls had said, "Tell her we're sorry" before they both walked along College Street towards a bridge leading towards Clay Street.

 Police were suspicious of Huntley's account.
-A single police officer searched his house on 5 August; no incriminating evidence was discovered, but the officer noticed numerous items of clothing on the washing line despite the fact it had been raining.
-In reference to the evident extensive cleaning of the house's interior, Huntley stated: "Excuse the dining room.
+A single police officer searched his house on 5 August; no incriminating evidence was discovered, but the officer noticed items of clothing on the washing line despite the fact it had been raining.
+In reference to the evident extensive cleaning of the house's interior, Huntley said: "Excuse the dining room.
 We had a flood."
 This officer was unconvinced by Huntley's claims and suspicious of his agitated demeanour; Huntley remained a strong suspect.

 On 6 August, Huntley drove from Soham to Grimsby to pick up Carr.
 Shortly before the two returned to College Close, a neighbour of Carr's mother named Marion Clift saw the couple standing at the rear of the vehicle, with the boot open.
 According to Clift, a "pale, shaking" Huntley gazed into the boot for several moments, while Carr stood alongside him, her head bowed, weeping.
 When Huntley became aware of Clift's presence, he abruptly closed the boot.